 5. Turn off the air conditioner.

-6. Move the automatic transmission control lever to the position «N» or «R».
+6. Move the automatic transmission control lever to the "N" or "P" position.

-7. Warm up the engine to operating temperature (engine oil temperature must be at least 60°C.
+7. Warm up the engine to operating temperature (engine oil temperature should be at least 60°C.

 8. Make sure the air filter insert is not dirty.

-To measure CO, a gas analyzer must not be connected to the exhaust pipe.
-For a car enthusiast, an independent CO check is hardly justified, given that it is mandatory during a technical inspection, and besides, the car owner is unlikely to have a gas analyzer at his disposal.
+To measure CO, a gas analyzer cannot be connected to the exhaust pipe.
+For a car owner, independent CO testing is hardly justified, given that it is mandatory during a technical inspection, and in addition, the car owner is unlikely to have a gas analyzer at his disposal.

-In workshops, CO checks begin only after the so-called basic adjustment has been made using the VAG 1551 device.
-This means that certain functions automatically adjusted by the electronic control unit are disabled (e.g. lambda regulation).
+In workshops, the CO check is only started after the so-called basic adjustment has been performed using the VAG 1551 device.
+This means that certain functions automatically adjusted by the electronic control unit are switched off (for example, lambda regulation).
 This is done in order to obtain real CO values.

-9. Install the gas analyzer in the tube for measuring CO, located in front of the engine compartment.
-Make sure the gas analyzer has an airtight fit on the tube.
+9. Install the gas analyzer into the CO measuring tube located in the front of the engine compartment.
+Make sure that the gas analyzer has a tight fit on the tube.

 10. Start the engine and let it idle.
 The gas analyzer should show 0.15-1.0% (2.6L engine) or 0.3-1.2% (2.8L engine).

-In general, if the obtained values of the CO content deviate from the nominal values, the reason for this should be sought in the leakage of the air intake system, as well as the exhaust gas.
-In addition, you should make sure that the ignition system is functioning properly.
+In general, if the obtained CO content values deviate from the nominal ones, the reason for this should be sought in the leakage of the air intake system, as well as the exhaust gas outlet.
+In addition, it should be ensured that the ignition system is functioning normally.
 One faulty spark plug increases the CO content by 1.5%.

 - high fuel pressure

-- the system sucks in additional air as a result of leaks.
+- the system sucks in additional air due to leaks.

 Attention!
-Disconnecting the battery deletes the idle speed correction data.
-It takes some time for the system to recover.
-Therefore, if after replacing the battery your car behaves differently than usual, you should not panic.
-After passing a certain distance, the system will restore the necessary data and will work as before.
+When the battery is disconnected, the idle speed adjustment data is deleted.
+The system needs some time to restore them.
+Therefore, if after replacing the battery your car behaves differently than usual, do not panic.
+After a certain distance, the system will restore the necessary data and will work in the previous mode.